Skip to content

 Pittsburgh, PA – –

 Are you a teen in the City of Pittsburgh or Allegheny County who loves to create?
-Starting Monday, March 11th, Carnegie Library of Pittsburgh will begin accepting submissions from young writers, visual artists, musicians, filmmakers and photographers for its 2024 Ralph Munn Creative Writing and Teen Media Awards (formerly The Labsy Awards) contests.
-Monetary prizes will be awarded for first ($250) and second ($100) place entries in each of the following categories: Poetry, Short Prose, 2D Art & Design, 3D Art & Design, Short Film, Fashion, Music, Photography and Cover Art.
+Carnegie Library of Pittsburgh is accepting submissions from young writers, visual artists, musicians, filmmakers and photographers for its 2025 Ralph Munn Creative Writing and Teen Media Awards (formerly The Labsy Awards) contests.
+Monetary prizes will be awarded for first ($250) and second ($100) place entries in each of the following categories: Poetry, Short Prose, 2D Art & Design, 3D Art & Design, Short Film, Fashion, Music, Photography and Comics.

 Ralph Munn Creative Writing Contest

 The Library’s Ralph Munn Creative Writing Contest is an opportunity for teens to showcase their writing talents and have the opportunity to be published and added to the Library’s collection.
-Selected entries are published in an anthology, distributed to all public libraries in Allegheny County and to schools whose students are published in the book.
+All top-rated entries will be published in the 2025 Ralph Munn Creative Writing Anthology, a book of creative work distributed to all Allegheny County public libraries.
 Each published teen also receives an anthology.
+All applicants will be notified whether or not they have won an award by the middle of July.

 Category Descriptions: